max-arias/surazul-storefront/README.md

 SurAzul bordados Storefront

+# Local Dev

+> Make sure to run the `surazul-bordados-admin` with docker-compose first.
+See that repo for more info.

+- Run `yarn dev`

+# Updates

+Copy over the (Next Medusa JS starter)[https://github.com/medusajs/nextjs-starter-medusa]

-### Make sure to exclude the `src/app/api` folder since we're not using serverless
+### ⚠️ Make sure to exclude the `src/app/api` folder since we're not using serverless ⚠️

----

-Make sure to run the `surazul-bordados-admin` with docker-compose first

-Then install deps and run yarn dev